Background pattern

 The other components are:

-Core: mannitol (E421), crospovidone (type A), anhydrous sodium carbonate, calcium stearate.
+Core: mannitol (E421), crospovidone (type A), sodium carbonate (anhydrous), calcium stearate.

-Covering: Hydroxypropylmethyl cellulose 5 cP (E464), povidone K25 (E1201), propylene glycol (E1520), titanium dioxide (E171), yellow iron oxide (E172), ethyl acrylate-methacrylic acid copolymer (1:1), [polysorbate 80, sodium lauryl sulfate], triethyl citrate (E1505).
+Coating: Hydroxypropylmethyl cellulose 5 cP (E464), povidone K25 (E1201), propylene glycol (E1520), titanium dioxide (E171), yellow iron oxide (E172), ethyl acrylate-methacrylic acid copolymer (1:1), [polysorbate 80, sodium lauryl sulfate], triethyl citrate (E1505).

 Black opacode ink: [shellac (E904), black iron oxide (E172), propylene glycol (E1520) ammonium hydroxide].

-Appearance of Pantoprazol Durban and packaging content
+Appearance of Pantoprazol Durban and Container Content

-Gastro-resistant tablet of yellow color, oval, biconvex, smooth coated on both sides (approximately 8.45 mm x 4.2 mm).
+Gastro-resistant tablet of yellow color, oval, biconvex, smooth-coated on both sides (approximately 8.45 mm x 4.2 mm).

-Blister pack of 14, 28, 30, 56, 60, 90, and 100 gastro-resistant tablets.
+Box of blisters of 14, 28, 30, 56, 60, 90 and 100 gastro-resistant tablets.

-Francisco Durbán S.A.
+Laboratorios Francisco Durbán S.A.

-Industrial Park La Redonda, c/ IX, nº 2
+Polígono Ind.
+La Redonda, c/ IX, nº 2

 04710 El Ejido (Almería)